 Navigating Major Education Transitions

-The journey through school can be challenging, with each stage of an education presenting a new set of hurdles to overcome.
-Growing up is a challenge in itself; children have to navigate academic pressures, as well as manage hormonal, mental and social demands.
-In this article we explore the common challenges children will face during their transition through school and provide guidance on how best to prepare for them.
+The journey through school can be challenging, with each stage of education presenting a new set of hurdles to overcome.
+Growing up is a challenge in itself; children have to navigate academic pressures, as well as manage hormonal, mental, and social demands.
+In this article, we explore the common challenges children will face during their transition through school and provide guidance on how best to navigate major education transitions.

-In this article, we will focus on the jump from junior to senior school, GCSEs to sixth form, and finally sixth form onto college or university.
+In this article, we navigate the transitions from junior to senior school and GCSEs to sixth form.

 The Transition From Junior to Senior School